 A shorter itinerary doesn’t mean that this tour isn’t full of the most interesting and important sights of Uzbekistan, Tajikistan and Turkmenistan in Central Asia; Azerbaijan, Georgia and Armenia in South Caucasus.
 In just 26 days, you’ll go from medieval metropolises to vast desert, rich flavors to richer decorations.
 Uzbekistan is all about the great cities of the Silk Road: Tashkent, Khiva, Bukhara and Samarkand.
 The grandest monuments of these cities have been preserved, allowing you to walk through the same streets that traders and caravans would have crossed thousands of years ago.
 Turkmenistan is a land of desert, with oasis cities that flourished as refuges from the intense heat and helped those on long journeys.
 Kunya-Urgench and Mary, once powerful cities, have long since become ruins, while Ashgabat has risen to become the grand capital of Turkmenistan.
 Head to Baku next, to immerse yourself in the charm and character of the Caucasus.
 Enjoy the prehistoric petroglyphs and royal palaces of Azerbaijan, and the mountain churches and warm flavors of Georgia.
 Both countries are full of multicultural traditions and stunning landscapes, sure to leave you with vivid memories.
 The Essentials of the Silk Road Tour does more than just take you to these places - you’ll get to taste regional dishes, meet with locals, and share your experiences with like-minded travelers from around the world in your group.

-Participants need to be in good health, be able to walk for 4-6 hours every day at moderate speed, climb stairs and hills, and be able to carry their own luggage for up to 1 km across borders.
+Participants need to be in good health, be able to walk on average 4-6 hours every day at moderate speed, climb stairs and low hills, and be able to carry their own luggage for 600 meters across borders.

 Tour itinerary: